flynnsbit/DOS_Shareware_MyMenu/README.md

 http://vieju.net/pcdosmini/, Additions and removal based around compatibility with FreeDOS and MiSTer core speed.

+14 Screensavers are included and accessible using ALT-S in MyMenu.
+The top one in the list in MyMenu.INI will be the default one used.

 Demo Scene examples included.

 Tested MIDI, MOD, XM, IT, MP3, SID, and A2M players included in the pack